No results for ""

 For example, consider this flag:

-This flag’s status is "Inactive," and it was added over a year ago.
+This flag’s status is "Inactive," and it is marked as "Ready to archive."
 No one is using the flag.
-You can archive it.
+You can remove it from your code and archive it.

-If you don't archive flags that no one is using, they can become a form of technical debt.
+If you don't remove and archive flags that no one is using, they can become a form of technical debt.
 However, do not archive flags solely because of their status.
-Be sure it is no longer in use.
-To learn more, read Deprecating, archiving, and deleting flags.
+Be sure the flag is no longer in use.
+To learn more, read Flag statuses and lifecycle stages.

 Organizational methods for reducing flag debt